-Amendments to IFRS 9: Prepayment Features with Negative Compensation
+Amendments to IFRS 9: Prepayment Features with Negative Compensation (effective from 1 January 2019)

 The Board has issued a narrow scope amendment to IFRS 9 to enable companies to measure at amortised cost some prepayable financial assets with negative compensation.
 The assets affected that include some loans and debt securities would otherwise have been measured at fair value through profit and loss (FVTPL).